 • Helps your heart, lungs, and kidney’s operate

-The article also states, “Cucumbers may also have health benefits outside your body.
-Putting them on your skin may help ease sunburn pain, swelling, and damaged skin.
-That’s why people sometimes put a slice or two under their eyes, hoping to shrink bags and ease puffiness.”
-As one that burns easily, I found this interesting.
-So, next time you forget to reapply that sunscreen, and get fried a little too crispy, bust out your mandolin.
+As your freckled foodie, I found this interesting.
+Next time you forget to reapply sunscreen, and get fried a little too crispy, bust out your mandolin.
 Slice up some cucumbers and place them all over your burn.
 You know that will feel amazing.
-And you will be comic relief for your partner or kids.
+And you will be comic relief for your partner, friends, or kids.

 Chicken